ipaymu/iPaymu-wp-plugin/README.md

 #### Where can I get support or talk to other users?

 If you get stuck, you can contact us via email to email to [support@ipaymu.com](mailto:support@ipaymu.com).
+## License

+iPaymu&nbsp; Wordpress Payment Gateway Plugin is licensed under the GPL v3 or later.

+> This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.

+> This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+> You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA

+A copy of the license is included in the root of the plugin’s directory.
+The file is named `LICENSE`.

+## Important Notes

+### Licensing

+iPaymu&nbsp; Wordpress Payment Gateway Plugin is licensed under the GPL v2 or later; however, if you opt to use third-party code that is not compatible with v2, then you may need to switch to using code that is GPL v3 compatible.

+For reference, [here's a discussion](http://make.wordpress.org/themes/2013/03/04/licensing-note-apache-and-gpl/) that covers the Apache 2.0 License used by [Bootstrap](http://twitter.github.io/bootstrap/).